Texas Tech University

 4. Classroom Keys and Access

-a.
-Keys to classroom doors are issued in accordance with OP 61.15, Control and Issue of Keys to University Buildings.
+Access to classroom doors is provided via physical keys or electronic card access.
+Keys are issued in accordance with OP 61.15, Control and Issue of Keys to University Buildings.
+Card access is granted in accordance with OP 61.14, Electronic or Keyless Locking Systems.
 Academic departments choosing to lock classroom doors are responsible for authorizing the issuance of keys to instructors assigned to classroom space in their building.
-If a department chooses to lock academic space, it is the department's responsibility to communicate this to Course and Section Inventory so that outside areas are aware of the policy.
+If a department chooses to lock academic space, it is the department’s responsibility to communicate this to Course and Section Inventory so that outside areas are aware of the policy.
 Departments are also responsible for ensuring that instructors have access to classrooms until keys are issued.
 Classroom doors must be unlocked by academic departments during final examinations, including Saturdays.

 * “The Space Usage Efficiency (SUE) scores are measurements used by the THECB for all institutions.
 SUE scores (combined or individually for Classrooms (110s) and Class Laboratories (210s)):

-• May positively influence and indirectly impact other state funding models by providing a method for evaluating effective and efficient space maximization.
+• May positively influence and indirectly impact other state funding models by providing a method for evaluating effective and efficient space maximization; and

 Operating Policies & Procedures